opensafely-core/ethelred/docs/development.md

 The timestamp cutoff should usually be set to midnight UTC of a past date.
 In general, the date is expected to be between 7 and 14 days ago as a result of automated weekly dependency updates.

-If you require a package version that is newer than the cutoff allows, you can either manually bump the global cutoff date or add a package-specific timestamp cutoff.
-Both options are described below.
+If you require a package version that is newer than the cutoff allows, you can manually bump the global cutoff date as described below.

 ### Manually bumping the cutoff date
 The cutoff timestamp can be modified to a more recent date either manually in the `pyproject.toml`